eduardovs/FSND/projects/capstone/starter/README.md

 ## A Capstone Project for Udacity's Full Stack Nano Degree

 ### Motivation
-I am taking Udacity's Full Stack Nano and they suggest a standard final project about creating an app for a Casting Agency, but we were free to choose a different business use case.
-So, I created this based on a production app (built with MS Access) used at my work place.
+In order to complete Udacity's Full Stack Nano Degree, students are required to submit a final project.
+They have the option to create a suggested app about a Casting Agency, or create their own app for a different business use case.
+So, I created this project based on a production app (built with MS Access) used at my work place.

 ## Introduction
 The Daily Shipments App was created to keep track of the orders shipped from Ed's Coffee Depot Company.
 With this app, the managers can see what orders were processed, who did them, what is their tracking number, and also do some analysis about packages and weights and assess the productivity of the workers at the shipping department.